12 Best Chinatowns in America

 Find out which U.S. cities serve up the most authentic Chinese festivities, culture, and, of course, food.

 San Francisco’s Chinatown is a true cultural wonder of America.
 Not only is it the most expansive Chinatown outside of China, but it is also the oldest one in the United States.
 Fortune cookies were even invented here.
 There are countless events, restaurants, and cultural attractions to be found and there is no better place to celebrate the Lunar New Year!
 It’s even an official state holiday in California.
-Do you know the surprising reason red is the color of the Chinese New Year?

 New York City